DannyDainton/basic-newman-slack-bot/README.md

 The `basic-newman-slack-bot` will search in your Postman workspace for the collection and the environment to execute tests.
 All you need is a valid API key.
 You can get your key from the [integrations dashboard](https://go.postman.co/integrations/services/pm_pro_api).

 We'll be using the [Postman echo](https://docs.postman-echo.com/?version=latest), this is a publicly available Collection released by Postman team.
-It icnludes many examples in test scripts.
+It includes many examples in test scripts.

+Create an environment file with the name : `.env` and add a variable `API_KEY` with the value of the api key generated previously in Postman website.

 In the same terminal, navigate to the cloned directory and start the `express` server using the `npm start` command.
 This will start the app on port `3000`.